finbourne/lusid-sdk-java-preview/sdk/docs/TransactionPortfoliosApi.md

 <a name="getUpsertablePortfolioCashFlows"></a>
 # **getUpsertablePortfolioCashFlows**
-> ResourceListOfTransaction getUpsertablePortfolioCashFlows(scope, code, fromEffectiveAt, toEffectiveAt, asAt, filter, recipeIdScope, recipeIdCode)
+> ResourceListOfTransaction getUpsertablePortfolioCashFlows(scope, code, effectiveAt, windowStart, windowEnd, asAt, filter, recipeIdScope, recipeIdCode)

 [EXPERIMENTAL] Get the set of cash flows that occur in a window for the given portfolio instruments as a set of upsertable transactions (DTOs).